 - Minimal change disease.
-The most common cause of nephrotic syndrome in children, this disorder results in abnormal kidney function, but when the kidney tissue is examined under a microscope, it appears normal or nearly normal.
+This is the most common cause of nephrotic syndrome in children.
+Minimal change disease results in abnormal kidney function, but when the kidney tissue is examined under a microscope, it appears normal or nearly normal.
 The cause of the abnormal function typically can't be determined.

 - Focal segmental glomerulosclerosis.
 Characterized by scarring of some of the glomeruli, this condition can result from another disease, a genetic defect or certain medications or occur for no known reason.

 - Membranous nephropathy.
 This kidney disorder is the result of thickening membranes within the glomeruli.
 The thickening is due to deposits made by the immune system.
 It can be associated with other medical conditions, such as lupus, hepatitis B, malaria and cancer, or it can occur for no known reason.

 - Systemic lupus erythematosus.
 This chronic inflammatory disease can lead to serious kidney damage.

 - Amyloidosis.
 This disorder occurs when substances called amyloid proteins accumulate in your organs.
 Amyloid buildup often affects the kidneys, damaging their filtering system.

 Factors that can increase your risk of nephrotic syndrome include:

 - Medical conditions that can damage your kidneys.
 Certain diseases and conditions increase your risk of developing nephrotic syndrome, such as diabetes, lupus, amyloidosis and other kidney diseases.

 - Certain medications.
 Medications that might cause nephrotic syndrome include nonsteroidal anti-inflammatory drugs and drugs used to fight infections.